-The UTK College of Engineering is comprised of eight departments on the Knoxville campus and the engineering academic programs at the University of Tennessee Space Institute (UTSI) in Tullahoma, Tenn.
+The UT Tickle College of Engineering is comprised of seven departments on the Knoxville campus and the engineering academic programs at the University of Tennessee Space Institute (UTSI) in Tullahoma, Tenn.
+It also participates in the other multidisciplinary and related degree programs as shown below.

 Civil engineering is concerned with designing the infrastructure of a society.
 This encompasses construction, transportation, energy needs and the design and development of urban areas.
 Environmental engineering works to solve problems with pollution and waste disposal and managing and minimizing damage to communities from water and other natural sources.